What is Dance?

 Support Self-Regulation and Social Cohesion

 Dancing supports the connection between the body and the brain.
 During stressful times, students can learn to use movement and mindfulness as a coping strategy to return to a grounded, engaged state of mind.
-The blog post below includes a lesson plan from Jessica Jensen, a dance educator in the Jordan School District, that shares movement explorations about different kinds of stress, ways to identify them, and guidelines for creating healthy coping strategies.
+The blog post below includes a lesson plan from Jessica Jensen, a dance educator in the Jordan School District, sharing movement explorations about different kinds of stress, identifying them, and creating healthy coping strategies.

 The Brain Dance